By Dr. Lea Lis

 Find some time for yourself, without your spouse, and make that time a daily ritual.
 “This time is for you, without any backlash or negative judgment from your spouse,” says Alexander.
 “It’s a gift you agree to give one other, a way of acknowledging you are separate people.
 Be compassionate for yourself and your spouse.
 Kindness is the best antidote we have.”

-But what if the pandemic continues and you are unhappy, and can’t handle your emotions?
+But what if the pandemic comes to an end and you are unhappy, and can’t handle your emotions?
 If the crisis is more than just a blip, it is possible that your relationship is no longer healthy.

 • Is there emotional abuse?
 While that definition can take on many possible forms, some are: